Adding a car record

 Protect car data

-The software provides an option to protect/lock the car details record from being overwritten during any subsequent imports of car details data.
-This feature was introduced for a particular client and is not used by the majority of customers.
+The software provides an option to protect/lock the car details record from being overwritten during any subsequent imports of car details data, when the information is provided by a fleet system that has different information.